-And once there is a bestseller, we think: What others know more than me?
-Am I missing out something?!
+And once there is a bestseller, we think: What do others know more than me?
+Am I missing out on something?!

-A study published in the Sciencemag shows just how well this can work.
+A study published in Science magazine shows just how well this can work.

 The researchers invited 27 teenagers to visit a website where they could download samples for free.
 They told to some teens what others had downloaded.
 And these teens downloaded the same songs as their friends did.